hanl00/robotics-web-app/timelog.md

 * *0.5 hour* research on user activity tracking
 * *0.5 hour* login page redirection and imported basic login/register page - have to include view.py
 * *1.5 hour* login page improved, still some css to be fixed for visual purposes
+* *2 hour* further improved login and other pages by removing unwanted stuff + adding background images, looking into user creation forms (youtube and calum) and also thinking of user creation details issue of other students using other student id - solution only accept @gla.ac.uk domain and use email verification - to be implemented later